ORA Concept

 Typically, potential lessons are recorded in some form of document or register at the end of a project because the value of Lessons Learned has already been recognised.
 Unfortunately, the variety of lessons found and the inconsistent way they are recorded often makes them difficult to retrieve in a usable format.

-However, the LLMS from OR&A can be easily populated with lessons from any source which are then validated and made available in the on-line Lesson Repository.
+However, the LLMS from ORA can be easily populated with lessons from any source which are then validated and made available in the on-line Lesson Repository.
 Users can then search, sort and select relevant lessons before exporting them as Word, Excel or PDF files for deployment on a Project.

-OR&A Lessons Learned Repository
+ORA Lessons Learned Repository

 The lesson repository is where all of the potential and validated lessons are stored, however only those lessons that have been validated for use are visible to the user.